 To navigate to other directories use ‘cd’ command followed by destination directory.

 Use ‘cd ..’ to navigate to the parent directory.

 Upload files to SFTP

 Now, I need to upload some files under uploads directory.
 Use the ‘put’ command to upload README.md from the local system to the remote sftp directory.

 You can also provide the absolute path of the local file and remote directory without navigating directories.

 Download Files from SFTP

-To download files from remote sftp directory use ‘get’ command.
-For example to download REMOTE_FILE.md from remote system to the current local directory.
+To download files from the remote sftp directory use the ‘get’ command.
+For example to download REMOTE_FILE.md from the remote system to the current local directory.